 Home is the Happiest Place to Live in.
 Hey everyone, I hope you are well.
 In today’s post, I will be sharing the happiest place to live in – Home.
 Before I start, I want to wish you all a Merry Christmas.
-This post is sponsored by Photowall.
+Photowall sponsors this post.
 Photowall is a Swedish wall-art company passionate about creating inspiring living spaces with personality.
 They are your go-to online store for home-décor inspiration if you want to brighten your home.
 They provide a massive range of art collections for posters, canvas, and wallpapers.
 You can even customise your print by uploading a personal image.

 What a Year!
 It has been a challenging, life-changing decision-making year.
 It has also been a threat to our health, whether that is physical, mental, or spiritual.
 Sadly, we lost many lives, and others are still in the hospital.
 We are thankful to everyone, especially the key workers’ doctors and nurses, carers, groceries workers, etc., who put their lives on the line to ensure we are fed, and our loved ones are looked after.